 Lesson to share with your child: Focus on the goal

-- Anecdote: Teachings from Vivekananda’s mother
+Teaching 3: Teachings from Vivekananda’s mother

 One day at school, in the Geography class, the teacher asked Vivekananda a question.
 Although he answered correctly, the teacher thought he was wrong and punished him.
-But Vivekananda protested and said, “I committed no error, sir; I am sure what I said is right.”
-On hearing this, the teacher got furious and caned him.
+But Vivekananda protested and said, “Sir; I am sure what I said is right.”
+On hearing this, the teacher got angry and caned him.

 Lesson to share with your child: Focus on the truth

-- Anecdote: Vivekananda’s humanitarianism
+Teaching 4: Vivekananda’s humanitarianism

 Lesson to share with your child: Don’t discriminate based on caste or religion

-- Anecdote: Facing your troubles
+Teaching 5: Facing your troubles

 Lesson to share with your child: Have courage to face your troubles

-- Anecdote: Test before placing trust
+Teaching 6: Test before placing trust

 Lesson to share with your child: Don’t accept anything on face value